maya/maya.github.io/_posts/2014-09-17-milan-records.md

 This is a collection of posters I created for musical artists for Milan Records.
 Emilie Simone's concert at the Roxy Theatre in Los Angeles and advertisment for the Mint Chicks debut US album.

-Emilie Simone wanted an octopus in the background and thought that was a really fun and unusual idea.
+Emilie Simon wanted an octopus in the background and thought that was a really fun and unusual idea.
 She was enthusiastic when seeing what I created and I enjoyed how they blended with her tentacle-like hair.